passcod/blook/2017-mar-05-lighting-up-rust-with-neon.md

 }
 ```

-I'd put this at the bottom of the file:
+I'd put this at the bottom of the file (making sure to have the right number of
+arguments — that caught me out once or twice):

 ```rust
 pub fn new(call: Call) -> JsResult<JsFoo> {